 If you decide to use a high availability architecture for your installation, this DNS entry will be pointed at a load balancer.
 Once installation is complete, we'll walk you through the optional process of setting up the load balancer and adding additional control plane nodes to enable high availability.

-From a workstation with internet access, download the cluster install bundle
+From a workstation with internet access, download the cluster installation

-Copy the install bundle to the host node and unpack it:
+Copy the installation bundle to the host node and unpack it:

 tar xzf cd4pe-bundle